• Visit

 37. Saugatuck Chain Ferry

 The ferry is a flat, barge-type boat called a scow.
 The first versions of the ferry were large enough to hold a wagon and team of horses plus dozens of passengers.
 Eventually automobiles made the crossing.
 A 400-foot underwater chain connects the ferry to its landings on each side of the river.
 A hand-cranked winch hauls the ferry along the chain.
-The ferry captain makes sure it was safe to cross but usually a younger person, historically called the cranker, provides the muscle power to turn the wench.
+The ferry captain makes sure it is safe to cross but usually a younger person, historically called the cranker, provides the muscle power to turn the wench.

-Mr. R. J. Peterson built the present ferry, the white gingerbread “Diane,” in 1965.
+Mr. R.J.
+Peterson built the present ferry craft, the white, gingerbread-adorned Diane, in 1965.
 Diane is the last hand-cranked chain ferry in the United States.

 Contact